-Systems class focuses on functional academics.
-Topics covered are: using the Dollar More Strategy, counting coins, making change, using the calendar, budgeting, tipping, using a calculator, reading comprehension, solving real life word problems, telling time, using the computer, reading a newspaper, and a variety of other skills that are based on IEP goals and objectives.
+The Academic Skills class focuses on functional academics.
+Topics covered include counting and adding dollar amounts, counting coins, making change, using the calendar, budgeting, tipping, using a calculator, reading comprehension, solving real life word problems, telling time, using the computer, reading a newspaper, and a variety of other skills that are based on Individual Education Plan (IEP) goals and objectives.

 Students have the opportunity to work on skills needed to increase their independence in the area of home living.
 This course offers a unique hands-on opportunity for students to practice everyday household cleaning tasks, basic planning and preparing of food items, and basic hygiene routines.